 Automatic and implicit: all features of the good can be measured,

-balanced, and summarised in a unique value (utility).
+balanced, and summarised in a unique global value (utility).

 Explicit; the consumer can have minimum / maximum thresholds